PrestaShop/prestashop.github.io/news/_posts/2016-01-15-module-page-awakens.md

 Since September, our team (Thibaud, Thomas, Melvin, Guilhem, Léa and myself) has been busy redesigning the outdated module page of version 1.6.
 Needless to say, it is an important subject for PrestaShop’s business, but most importantly a key step in merchants’ journey to a successful online store.

+*This article has been updated on January the 22nd, to answer some comments, [see at the end of the article](http://build.prestashop.com/news/module-page-awakens/#update-on-module-actions-2201).*

 ## Why now?

 #### And what are the problems we want to solve?